maths/moodle-qtype_stack/api/README.md

 can also be used.
 (See [Diff Route](#diff-route).)
 Any non-empty YAML will do e.g. `name: YAML Question`.
 - `seed`: Seed to choose a question variant.
 Must be contained in the list of deployed variants.
 If
   no seed is provided, the first deployed variant is used.
 - `renderInputs`: String.
 Response will include HTML renders of the inputs if value other than ''.
-The input divs will have the value added as a prefix to their name attribute.
+The input divs will have the value added as a - `fullRender`: String cosisting of a prefix for validation divs and a prefix for feedback divs separated by a comma e.g. `validationprefix,feedbackprefix` (`renderInputs` must also be set.)
+Response `questionrender` and `questionsamplesolutiontext` will be the full HTML render of the question with the inputs inserted in the correct place, full plot URLs, placeholders replaced with HTML and iframes included.
+Iframes will still need to be registered on the front end to be displayed properly. (`stackjsvle.js->register_iframe()` using the first array entry for each iframe in the response as the iframeid.)
 - `readOnly`: boolean.
 Determines whether rendered inputs are read only.

 The response is again a JSON document, with the following fields: